 Vegan, vegetarian and gluten-free

 Most questions we get regarding food on the Silk Road are about vegan, vegetarian and gluten-free options.
 Nomadic food cultures are built around dairy and meat, with pasta and bread as the fillers.
-If you are a gluten-free vegan, it’s not easy: you can eat nothing in most Central Asian restaurants outside of the cucumber-tomato salad.
+If you are a gluten-free vegan, it’s not easy: you can eat literally nothing in most Central Asian restaurants outside of the cucumber-tomato salad.

 What are your options?